yb2462/PokerGame/README.md

 - shuffle: uses java.Random for shuffling,then takes two random indexes and switches between those two cards for extra randomness.
 - deal: takes the card with the index top and give to Player

-## class Player represents the player entity with its hand, bankroll and number of bets.
+## Player represents the player entity with its hand, bankroll and number of bets.
 Implements the following methods:
 - add a card
 - removes a card
 - bets : updated the bets and the balance
 - winnings : updates the balance after the game
 - get a bankroll : shows the player what is his current balance

-##  class Game imitates the game flow for one player.
+##  Game imitates the game flow for one player.
 Has the following methods:
 - play: main method to run the game
 - checkHand: checks if the hand of the player equals any of the following [royal flush, straight flush, four of a kind, and etc...]